andrewconnell/TrainingContent/Graph/01-1 Building Graph Applications/Lab.md

 - Under **Application Permissions**, add the `User.Read.All` permission.
 - Be sure to **Save** your app registration.

 Once you've downloaded the sample, open it using Visual Studio.
-Open the `web.config` file, and replace the following values:
+Open the `App_Start\Startup.Auth.cs` file, and replace the following values:

 - Replace the `clientId` value with the application ID you copied above.
 - Replace the `clientSecret` value with the application secret you copied above.

 ### Run the sample

-Start the **UserSync** application, and begin by signing in as an administrator in your Azure AD tenant.
+Start the application called **UserSync**, and begin by signing in as an administrator in your Azure AD tenant.
 If you don't have an Azure AD tenant for testing, you can [follow these instructions](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/) to get one.

 When the app loads, click the **Get Started** button.